cerobe/Dojos/Sandpile.md

 Sandmatrix Addition
 =================
-To add two sandmatrices, just add the two matrices sandpile by sandpile.
-Except the matrix you generate might not be stable.
+- To add sandmatrices, add their sandpiles.
+Align the top left corners
+- The result matrix might not be stable.
 If one of its sandpile is higher than 3 it will cramble.
 **Example**
 <pre>
 000   000   000    010